openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 Here's an overview of the contribution process:

+..
+TODO: Reference new documentation for creating long-term Open edX Events and Filters contributions, but for the time being reference what's available in the openedx-events and openedx-filters repositories.

 #.
 When contributing a hook, either an event or filter, you will need to interact with at least two repositories during the implementation: the hook repository (openedx-events or openedx-filters) and the service repository (edx-platform (LMS/CMS), credentials, etc.).
 This is necessary due to the design of the framework, implemented across two lightweight libraries that can be installed independently (see ADR: purpose of this repo) in the service repositories where definitions are used.
 #.
 For implementing the hook, follow the instructions in the guide specific to each repository for :doc:`openedx-events:how-tos/creating-new-events` and :doc:`openedx-filters:how-tos/create-new-filter`.
 #.
 For integrating the hook into a service, follow the instructions in the relevant repository for :doc:`openedx-events:how-tos/using-events` and :doc:`openedx-filters:how-tos/using-filters`.